 Accredited, credit-granting online schools are eligible to establish and maintain an “a-g” course list if they also adhere to iNACOL's Standards for Quality Online Programs.more

 Each online course publisher and online school has a list of approved “a-g” courses.

 Online science and VPA courses

-UC will accept online laboratory science courses if the course includes supervised, on-site, wet labs.
+UC will accept online laboratory science courses if the course includes teacher-supervised, hands-on labs.
 However, UC does not accept online visual and performing arts courses.

 Three-year approval term for online courses

-The University’s approval for online "a-g" courses is valid for three years.
-Courses are required to be resubmitted for "a-g" review every three years.
+Approval of online "a-g" courses is valid for three years.
+Courses are required to complete the two-step course review process every three years.